Do-Biased-Models-Have-Biased-Thoughts/codebase/README.md

    * Gemma: `google/gemma-2-2B-it`
 4. Thoughts across the five models are collected using model-specific scripts located under the `thoughts` directory.
 Each script is named according to the model it processes (e.g., `gemma.py`, `phi.py`, etc.).
 Note that the input in these files is the BBQ data.
    * `python {model_name}.py`
-6. The `biased_labels.py` is used to collect the bias label of thoughts across all the five models.
+6. Run `python biased_labels.py` to collect the bias label of thoughts across all the five models using Llama 70b model (ground truth for this study).
-   * `python biased_labels.py`
 8. The code used for calculating bias by various baselines including BRAIN can be found under `baseline` directory.

 ## 📑 Citation